 Then He went on to say a very interesting, deep analogy or parable which might have been a lot easier for them to understand back then than it is for us now.
 He said, “No man puts new wine into old bottles or the new wine will break the bottles and be spilled and the bottles will perish.
 But new wine must be put into new bottles and both are preserved.”
 (Luke 5:37-39) What in the world is that talking about?
 I can tell you, it’s pretty important and I’ll bet your church is not telling you about it.

-I lived in Vienna, Austria for 6 years as a missionary and wine making in Vienna is like beer in Germany.
-It’s just happening everywhere and it’s part of life.
+I lived in Vienna, Austria for 6 years as a missionary to eastern Europe when it was still under Communism.
+And wine making in Vienna is like beer in Germany: it’s just happening everywhere and it’s part of life.
 Here’s something I learned.
 Wine, when it’s first put into kegs, expands.
 And some of the wine with the most “kick” to it is wine that’s only around 3 months old.
 But the word used there is “bottles” so that throws us modern people.
 When we hear “bottles”, we think of glass.
 But the actually meaning of “bottles” is wine skins, the leather vessels into which wine was put in the times of Jesus.

 Here’s what happens.
 When they press the grapes and put the results into wine skins, as the weeks go by the wine begins to expand inside the wineskins.
 If the “bottle”, the wine skin is relatively new, then the leather is still supple and it can expand with the wine and not break.
 But if the “bottle” (the wine skin) is “old”, then the leather is dry and cracks easily.
 Then the “new wine” will break the “old bottles”.
 So Jesus taught that new wine must be put into new bottles and both will be preserved.
 If you still don’t get it, no problem.
 Very many people don’t.